-On a termly basis, the internal auditor reports to the board of directors through the Resources, HR & Audit committee on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities and prepares an annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.
+On an annual basis, the auditor reports to the board of directors, through the Audit & Risk Committee on the operation of the systems of control and on the discharge of the board of directors' financial responsibilities and annually prepares an annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.

-The agreed schedule of work has been delivered as planned.
 No material control issues were identified as a result of the work undertaken.